Congratulations as you think about marriage!

 In the presence of God I make this vow.

-The Director of Music charges £170 to play the organ at S. Mary’s at a Wedding.
-This includes as returnable “late arrival” deposit of £50.
+The Director of Music charges £150 to play the organ at S. Mary’s at a Wedding.
+On top of this, a “late arrival” deposit of £150 is required.
 This is explained further in his terms and conditions, which must be signed upon booking.

-If the service is going to be video-recorded, it costs an extra £50.
-If you would like the S. Mary’s Choir to sing there is an extra charge of £50 and you will need to speak the Director of Music about this at least two months before your special day.
+If you would like the St Mary’s Choir to sing there is an extra charge of £50 and you will need to speak the Director of Music about this at least two months before your special day.